The introduction of the Actus rea

 3. K.M.
 Nanavati v.
 State of Maharashtra (1961)

-This landmark case involved the killing of a man by a naval officer, which brought to light the concept of actus reus and mens rea.
+This landmark case involved the killing of a man by a naval officer, which brought to light the concepts of actus reus and mens rea.
 The accused's acts (shooting) and his purpose (mens rea) were evaluated by the court to determine if they were voluntary.
 Because it was essential to show whether the victim's death was directly caused by the accused's activities, this case helped clarify the significance of causality in finding actus reus.

 4. State of Haryana v.
 Bhajan Lal (1992)